Toluwaa/Web102_prework_new/README.md

 The following **optional** features are implemented:

-* [x] A theme toggler to change the colors on the page
+* [x] A theme toggler to change the colors on the page.
-* [x] A navigator on the navbar to get to the "Our Games" session faster
+* [x] A navigator on the navbar to get to the "Our Games" session faster.

 ## Video Walkthrough